getify/You-Dont-Know-JS/types & grammar/ch1.md

 typeof Symbol()      === "symbol";    // true
 ```

-These 6 listed types have values of the corresponding type and return a string value of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered in Chapter 3.
+These six listed types have values of the corresponding type and return a string value of the same name, as shown. `Symbol` is a new data type as of ES6, and will be covered in Chapter 3.

 As you may have noticed, I excluded `null` from the above listing.
 It's *special* -- special in the sense that it's buggy when combined with the `typeof` operator: